dustming/basinmaker/README.md

 * The application procedure to simplify an existing lake-river routing structure can be found in [here](https://github.com/dustming/RoutingTool/wiki/Application-procedure-for-post-processing-tools)

-## Example for semi-parallel processing
+## Example to semi-parallel processing

 * The application procedure to working with large domain with high resolution DEM [here]()